It's really is as bad as they say it is, isn't it?

-It only proves that all types of people from different age grades and walks of life love to view adult content.
+These are facts and they prove that people from different age grades and walks of life love to view adult content.

 While single people could have some sort of 'free pass', things are a little more complicated for those in relationships and marriages.

-There are only few people who have no qualms with their partner viewing pornograhic content, many are flat out against the idea.
+There are only few people who have no qualms with their partner viewing pornographic content.
+So many are flat out against the idea.

-Getting too stuck up in that world surely has an effect one's relationship if you are hoping to replicate those things in your sex life with your partner.
+Getting too stuck up in that world surely has an effect on one's relationship, especially if you are hoping to replicate those things in your sex life with your partner.

-And even though it is usually said that not every addiction is a bad thing, surely that can't be in reference to pornography, especially when you have a partner to whom you owe your loyalty.
+And even though it is usually said that not every addiction is a bad thing, surely that can't be in reference to pornography, especially when you have a partner you are meant to be exclusive with.

-In worse circumstances, you could be called out on social media as a fuckboy on top of losing your partner in an ugly, embarrassing breakup.
+In other, more likely circumstances, you could be called out on social media as a f***boy on top of losing your partner in an ugly, embarrassing breakup.

 ALSO READ: 5 reasons to kiss more in your relationship